Tazmainiandevil/Useful.Extensions/README.md

 _Join_ - A fluent version of the classic `string.Join()` methods

-If you have an array of strings and you want to output them as a comma delimited string, then the code you would have to write would look like this:
+If you have an array of strings and you want to output them as a comma-delimited string, then the code you would have to write would look like this:

 ```csharp
 var items = new string[] { "Me", "You", "Them", "Us" };